 What Mites Infest Parrots?

 Mites affect all species of parrots.
-They’re not always easy to see, so understanding the different bird mite species can help owners know which one has infested their parrot.
-These mites are most likely to affect parrots:
+They’re not always easy to see, so understanding more about the different bird mite species lets owners know which type has infested their parrots.
+Mite types include:

 Red mites (Dermanyssus gallinae) are nocturnal bloodsuckers.
 At 1mm, they’re difficult to see with the naked eye.
-However, they cause great discomfort and make parrots feel itchy and restless.
+However, they cause considerable discomfort and make parrots feel itchy and restless.

 Red mites tend to congregate at the parrot’s vent and head.
 They don’t live on the parrot all the time but hide in the cage’s cracks, nest boxes, furniture, carpets, and woodwork.
 This is also where they’ll lay their eggs.

-Feather mites are also more appropriately known as avian skin mites.
+Feather mites are known as avian skin mites.
 As described by Science Direct, they live on the skin’s surface or in feather follicles.
 Their feeding can lead to itching, scaly or scabby dermatitis, and superficial skin lesions.